Hope Diamond: United Kingdom

-A blue diamond with the same shape, size, and color as the Hope Diamond was recorded by John Francillon as in the possession of the London diamond merchant Daniel Eliason in September 1812, the earliest point when the history of the Hope Diamond can be definitively fixed, although a second, less definitive report claims that the Hope Diamond's "authentic history" can only be traced back to 1830.
+A blue diamond with the same shape, size, and color as the Hope Diamond was recorded by John Francillon as in the possession of the London diamond merchant Daniel Eliason in September 1812, the earliest point when the history of the Hope Diamond can be definitively fixed.
+This date was just two days after 20 years anniversary of the French Blue theft, just as the statute of limitations for the crime had taken effect.
+However, a second, less definitive report claims that the Hope Diamond's "authentic history" can only be traced back to 1830.
 The jewel was a "massive blue stone of 45.54 carat" and weighed 177 gr (4 gr = 1 carat).
-The 1812 date was just days after 20 years since the theft of the French Blue, just as the statute of limitations for the crime had taken effect.

 While the diamond had disappeared for two decades, there were questions whether this diamond now in Great Britain was exactly the same one as had belonged to the French kings.
 Scientific investigation in 2008 confirmed "beyond reasonable doubt" that the Hope Diamond and that owned by the kings of France were, indeed, the same gemstone.